-Richard Hong is a former federal prosecutor and senior SEC trial lawyer.
-His practice focuses on representing individuals and entities in the banking, financial, securities and digital assets industries in government and internal investigations, civil enforcement actions and criminal prosecutions, as well as in other high-stakes litigations.
+Richard Hong is a former federal prosecutor and senior SEC trial lawyer who represents individuals and entities in the banking, financial, securities and digital assets industries in government and internal investigations, civil enforcement actions and criminal prosecutions, as well as in other high-stakes litigations.

 Richard litigated some of the highest profile and difficult post-financial crises cases, including the Bear Stearns and Fannie Mae subprime disclosure frauds.
 He also worked on accounting frauds, ADR sales practice violations, asset freezes, audit failures, breach of fiduciary duty/conflict-of-interest cases, CMBS bond trading frauds, cryptocurrency frauds, Foreign Corrupt Practices Act violations (involving a receivership), insider trading, investment adviser/hedge fund frauds, market manipulations, offering frauds, a stop-order AP proceeding and subpoena enforcement matters.